Friends of the Ashland Public Library Bylaws

 Section 1.
 Qualification

-Section 2.
+Section 3.
 Member Rights

 ARTICLE III: BOARD OF DIRECTORS

-Section 1.
 The Board is composed of at least seven (7) and not more than fifteen (15) Members of the Organization and shall be the governing body of the Organization.
 A person actively serving on the Board shall be referred to as a Director, regardless of their position on the Board.
 The Board shall reflect as much as possible the interests of the community and library users.

 Directors shall serve a two-year term.
-Additional two-year terms may be approved by a majority vote at the Annual Meeting.
+Additional two-year terms may be approved by a simple majority vote of the Membership.
 Insofar as possible, term-related Board vacancies shall be staggered.
-The Ashland Library Manager or his/her representative shall be a non-voting Director.
-Except as otherwise specified, terms begin and end at the Annual Meeting.
+Terms begin and end after a Membership vote.

 Section 2.
 Selection and Removal of Directors